-Complete with a refreshing outdoor pool, free shuttle service to the Strip and Downtown, Gatsby's Salon, an RV park and 30,000 square feet of meeting facilities, Sam's Town is a wonderful western-themed hotel packed with adventure for both the young and the young-at-heart.
+Complete with a refreshing outdoor pool, shuttle service to the Strip and Downtown, Gatsby's Salon, an RV park and 30,000 square feet of meeting facilities, Sam's Town is a wonderful western-themed hotel packed with adventure for both the young and the young-at-heart.

 -- By Renée LiButti